 Symptoms related to an unintegrated ATNR in older children are:

 If your child exhibits any of the above symptoms/challenges, the first step will be to talk with your pediatrician.
+These simple activities and daily habits can support ATNR reflex integration and help your child build stronger neural connections through movement.
 Discuss your concerns - if your pediatrician is familiar with primitive reflex integration, they may already have a plan of action ready.
 If your pediatrician is unfamiliar with primitive reflex integration, feel free to share what you've learned!
 If you ever feel uncomfortable or that your concerns are being pushed to the side don’t be afraid to seek out a new pediatrician.

 Many Occupational Therapists (OT) are trained in primitive reflex integration techniques.
 Seek one out!
 Talk with friends and family members to see if they know anyone specific.
 Use Facebook groups and Instagram to find someone who has training.
 Physical Therapists (PT), cranio-sacral therapists, and chiropractors may also have knowledge of primitive reflex integration.
 It can take some time to locate the right professional, so don’t give up!